yaw277/slire/README-STYLE-GUIDE.md

 - "we discussed earlier" → "discussed in the previous section"
 - "Here's how we can structure..." → "Here's how to structure..." or "Consider structuring..."

+### Voice Transition Example

+When moving from Part 1 to Part 2, the voice should shift from:

+**Part 1 style**: "You create repositories using the factory pattern..."

+**Part 2 style**: "The factory pattern provides several organizational benefits.
+Consider these approaches when designing your data access architecture.
+You can choose the approach that best fits your team structure and application complexity."

+This creates a natural transition from tool-specific instructions to broader architectural guidance.

 ## Formatting Preferences

 ### Bold Text Usage